bound by attachment

 For many, rope bondage is associated with control, power, & surrender, while yoga is about peace, harmony, & zenness.
 At first glance, they appear to be very different, if not completely opposite.
 However, if we take a deeper look, they seem to have more in common than perhaps initially perceived.

 A primary goal of the yogi is to remove themselves from the habitual cycle of cause & effect.
-We use consumption as a distraction, even when well intentioned.
-We often fall bias to “repeat pleasure, avoid pain”.
+We use consumption as a distraction, even when well-intentioned.
+We often fall biased to “repeat pleasure, avoid pain”.
 Ultimately, this fear-based self-preservation technique as offered by the ego mind serves to increase our chances of survival so that we remember situations & their associated outcomes & consequences.
 We remember so that we can learn & grow from past experiences.
-However, when the context of this often subconscious mantra is not questioned by our intelligent mind & distracts or removes us from the present moment, it can easily & persuasively dominate, resulting in the repetition of our same old choices, sensations, emotions, thoughts, & experiences.
+However, when the context of this often subconscious filtration method is not questioned by our intelligent mind & distracts or removes us from the present moment, it can easily & persuasively dominate, resulting in the repetition of our same old choices, sensations, emotions, thoughts, & experiences.
+In yoga, this habitual energy is collectively referred to as our samskaras.

 Through my practice, I hope to become aware of the relationship & dynamic of power & control to achieve spiritual freedom & harmony.
 I hope to become truly present by allowing my intuition to guide me with the scrutinous intelligence of discernment as it relates to the context of the present situation.
 I hope to stop being controlled by my subconscious thoughts, fears & resentments, outdated or irrelevant attachments & surrender the inappropriate guidance that has festered through time & memory & now clouds my awareness & unnecessarily caps my growth towards emancipation.